gaboesquivel/gaboesquivel/content/projects/photo-and-go.md

 # Photo and Go

-MyPhoto.com is an online platform for creating personalized photo products.
-I led the development of an innovative photo editor app and backend services integrated with existing e-commerce systems.
+An online photo-product platform with a custom editor and backend integration into existing commerce systems.
- My leadership role encompassed technical direction and execution, focusing on creating a smooth and intuitive user experience.